lm3nitro/Projects/New/Firewall Evasion.md

 ![Pasted image 20240921123114](https://github.com/user-attachments/assets/42da0b3f-e28f-4619-992f-be24308e6307)

 While looking at the Wireshark capture of the scan, I can see the expected behavior.
-Here we see that all 3 of the IP addresses in the command are reaching out with a SYN request to the host:
+Here I see that all 3 of the IP addresses in the command are reaching out with a SYN request to the host:

 ![Pasted image 20240921123403](https://github.com/user-attachments/assets/5550db8d-d32b-4240-b9f6-2ac22cae96d7)

-However, one thing that we can note from the traffic above, although there are 3 different IP addresses sending SYN requests, only 1 sends the RST (the real IP).
+However, one thing that I noted from the traffic above, although there are 3 different IP addresses sending SYN requests, only 1 sends the RST (the real IP).

 Another example of this is by setting Nmap to use random source IP addresses instead of explicitly specifying them: